 For my part, as a coach, I love working with Messi because he wins you games.
 And if you get the performance he has shown, I’ll be very happy if he wants to stay.
 But he is a Barça player and has a contract.
 You have to talk to him, of course, he is the captain.
 He has to make decisions but hopefully Messi stays here for more years. - Ronald Koeman, Goal

-Finally in this La Liga return article, we have to look at the relegation betting odds, where the likes of Alaves, Celta Vigo, Huesca and Cadiz are amongst the frontrunners.
+Finally in this La Liga return article, we have to look at the relegation betting odds, where the likes of Eibar, Alaves, Elche, Valladolid and SD Huesca are amongst the frontrunners.

 2. La Liga 20/21 Betting Tips

-For anyone that is new to La Liga, this is basically a competition with to distinct leagues in it.
+For anyone that is new to La Liga, this is basically a competition with two distinct leagues in it.

 One of the things that Spanish football is renowned for is the number of fierce rivalries in the country.
 There are separate regions in the country, such as the community of Madrid and then Catalonia and the Basque country, and often there is rivalries between teams from the different regions and also amongst those from the same local geography.